marwanreda2002/News-app/README.md

 # News-app
-its mobile app for news
+its mobile app using Flutter that represents some news